desantir/DMXStudio/README.txt

 Target environment:

-- Windows 7 or Vista 32 bit
+- Windows 7 or Vista (only tested 32 bit on either platform)

 Build Environment: